project-imprimis/libprimis/doc/engine.md

 scale for this scrolling effect is such that `scroll 1` is 1 texture per second;
 this is usually too large for common scrolling objects (like banners or conveyor belts) and as such fractional values here are most commonly employed.

+## 2.4 Global Properties

+The world in Imprimis has many global variables that affect the entire level evenly.
+These include ambient lighting, fog, and skybox settings, as well as more technical aspects such as mipping intensity.
+This section does not include the global settings for individual materials, as is covered in §2.2.

+### 2.4.1 Sunlight

+Sunlight, the cheapest form of bulk lighting in the game, is a dynamic light which casts shadows like any other light, but from a projection at infinity.
+Sunlight therefore projects perfect quadrilaterals from rectangular objects (as opposed to the trapezoids of point lights on the level).

+Sunlight is also the only type of light that takes advantage of Imprimis' global illumination capability, as enabling it for standard lights is too expensive.
+Global illumination by sunlight is capable of providing ambient lighting to partially lit rooms and is faster than using large numbers of on-level point lights.

+Sunlight has just four variables controlling its behavior, which set its size, color, and location.

+#### Commands

+* `sunlight <color>` Sets the color of the sunlight, passed as a hex color.
+* `sunlightpitch <angle>` Sets the sun's inclination angle above the horizon.
+* `sunlightyaw <angle>` Sets the yaw angle (about z axis) of the sunlight.
+* `sunlightscale <scale>` Sets the intensity scale of the sunlight.